JetBrains/Qodana/topics/code-coverage.md

 [//]: # (title: Code coverage)

-**Code coverage** uses generated reports to calculate code coverage inside a method, a class, and a file.
+**Code coverage** uses generated reports to calculate overall code coverage inside a method, a class, and a file.
+It also reports on the issues connected with the missing coverage in these entities.

-<note>File code coverage is not available in case of the <a href="qodana-jvm.md"/> linter.</note>
+<note>File code coverage is available only in <a href="qodana-js.md"/> and <a href="qodana-php.md"/> linters.</note>

 This feature is available under the Ultimate and Ultimate Plus [licenses](pricing.md#pricing-linters-licenses) in the following linters: